 Early History of the Rheims family

 This web page shows only a small excerpt of our Rheims research.
-Another 182 words (13 lines of text) covering the years 1260 and 1273 are included under the topic Early Rheims History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1260 and 1273 are included under the topic Early Rheims History in all our PDF Extended History products and printed products wherever possible.

 Rheims Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Rheims are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Rheims include Raimes, Rames, Reams, Ramis, Raimis, Reymes, Rheims, Rhymes and many more.

 Early Notables of the Rheims family (pre 1700)

 More information is included under the topic Early Rheims Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rheims family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Rheims, or a variant listed above: Thomas Reames, who settled in Virginia in 1638; Joa.
 Reams, who came to Virginia in 1681; Mary Reymes, who arrived in Virginia in 1669; and Patrick Reymes, who arrived in New York in 1812..

 Historic Events for the Rheims family +

 - Mr. George Alexander Lucien Rheims, aged 36, French First Class passenger from Paris, France who sailed aboard the RMS Titanic and survived the sinking escaping in life boat A